NuLink-network/nulink-chain/README.md

 ```

 ### Register Watcher
-Before using the Pallet, you need to register the watcher first.
-After the registration is successfully done, the watcher can submit the registered staker information and update the staker information regularly.
-ps: Only one watcher is supported currently in this version.
-we can register watcher with the inherent user `alice` and submit an extrinsic with `nuproxy.register_watcher` function.
+The first step in using this pallet is to register the watcher.
+Once the registration is successfully done, the watcher would begin to update the staker information here.
+In the test mode, you can manually control the watcher to update the stake information(For example, you can register watchers with the inherent user `alice` by submitting an extrinsic with the `nuproxy.register_watcher` function.).
+And we also provide a automatic watcher network to retrieve the staker information from Ethereum and to update it here.
+The implementation of watcher nodes can be found [here](https://github.com/NuLink-network/NuLink-watcher).

-1. `origin`: the owner of the watcher, in this case it's `alice`.
+1. `origin`: the owner of the watcher, in our example it's `alice`.

+Remark: Single watcher is supported currently in this version and the watcher can only be registered once.

-### Deploy The Staker By Watcher
+### Synchronize The Staker By Watcher
-After the watcher registration is completed, the watcehr node submits the staker information to the nulink network in each epoch.
-The watcher collects the staker infos from ethereum network and updates it to the nulink network.
-The epoch is based on the epoch in the contract in the ethereum network.

-There is a simpler way to update staker info into nulink network:
-Submit an extrinsic with `nuproxy.update_staker_infos_and_mint` function.
-Update the staker infos and calculate reward by epoch with the called by watchers,
-Update the staker infos from ethereum network and reward it in every epoch if the staker is still working in the next epoch in ethereum.
-If the staker stops working, the watcher will periodically notify the nulink network and stop rewarding it.
+After the watcher registration is completed, the watcher would submit the staker information to the Nulink Network.
+In the test mode, the wacher can simply submit an extrinsic with `nuproxy.update_staker_infos_and_mint` function.
+This function is used for updating the staker infos and calculating reward upon request.
+And if you are using our watcher network to do the synchronization, then you do not need to do anything.
+The watcher nodes would automatically sync the staker information in epoch base.
+The epoch is defined in the NuCypher contract in the Ethereum network(7 days currently).

 1. `origin`: the watcher account(`alice`) registered by `nuproxy.register_watcher` interface.
-2. `infos`: the new stakers in next epoch from ethereum by watcher set.
+2. `infos`: the new list of stakers in the next epoch from ethereum by watcher set.

 ### Deposit Local Asset For Reward
-Before deploying the staker infos, the staker must deposit assets(Local asset[`NLK`]) to the vault for assigning rewards, submit an extrinsic with `nuproxy.reserve_to_vault` function.
+Everyone(normally the DAO treasury) can deposit assets(Local asset[`NLK`]) to the vault by submitting an extrinsic with `nuproxy.reserve_to_vault` function.
+The asset in the vault is used for assigning basic rewards to the stakers.

-1. `origin`: the account(`alice`) who reserve the asset to vault.
+1. `origin`: the account(`alice`) who reserves the asset to vault.
 2. `amount`: the amount of the local asset(NLK).

 ### Claim Reward By Staker
-Now staking users(stakers) can receive rewards after each epoch by submiting an extrinsic with `nuproxy.claim_reward_by_staker` to claim it's rewards.
+The stakers can retrieve rewards any time by submitting an extrinsic with `nuproxy.claim_reward_by_staker`.

 1. `origin`: the staker user account.
 2. `amount`: the amount of the local asset(NLK).

+Remark: The rewards accumulated in the current epoch can be claimed after this epoch.

 ### Create Policy By User
-Use `policy.create_policy` to create policy by user and set the key params to nulink network.
+Users who want to use NuLink’s PRE service can now use `policy.create_policy` to create policy in the Nulink Network.

 1. `origin`: the user account(`alice`) who can create policy.
-2. `pid`: the ID of the policy which is produced by the user on outside.
+2. `pid`: the ID of the policy which is produced by the user offline.
-3. `amount`: the amount of the local asset(NlK) which is for rewarding the staker.
+3. `amount`: the amount of the local asset(NLK) for rewarding the staker.
-4. `period`: Indicates the time range for the staker to process the policy. it's calculated by the number of blocknumbers.
+4. `period`: the time range for the staker to process the policy. it's counted by the number of block numbers.
-5. `stakers`: the worker of the nulink network,it works for the crypto network.
+5. `stakers`: the address of the worker who will serve the PRE service for the user.

 ### Revoke Policy By User
-Use `policy.revoke_policy` to revoke the policy by user before they create it.
-If the rewards for this policy is gone, all of them will be returned to the creator。
-Finally, the user who uses the revoke policy can check their remaining balance(NLK) with `Balance::free_balance`.
+Users who have created a policy can use `policy.revoke_policy` to revoke the policy before it expires.
+The remaining fees of this policy will be returned to the policy creator.
+And the user can withdraw their remaining balance(NLK) with `nuproxy.claim_reward_by_user`.

 1. `origin`: the user account(`alice`) who has created the policy.
 2. `pid`: the ID of the policy which is produced by the user outside.